some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

 * TTL shall be set to the lifetime of the eventgroup.
-After this lifetime the eventgroup shall considered not been published.
+After this lifetime the eventgroup shall be considered as not published.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_317